Wiran-Larbi/CHAT-WEB-AJAX/README.md

-# Chat Web App solution
+#  SSAGER a Chat Web App solution

 This is a solution that i designed and developed by my self Wiran Larbi, it's a web app that represent for me a real World project we're i could practice some of the technologies that i work with .